 HTHA Risk Resolved Through Global Collaboration

-A European refinery needed to bypass a heat exchanger in its hydrofiner, which required replacement.
-This created a temporary increase in temperature in the hydrogen-rich stream flowing through other exchangers, beyond their original design limits.
-The elevated operating temperature raised the risk of accelerated damage from high-temperature hydrogen attack (HTHA).
-Becht was asked to analyze this condition, quantify the increased damage rate, and assess the impact on the lifetime of the exchanger shells.
+A major refinery faced temporary operating conditions that pushed hydrogen-rich systems beyond their original design temperature limits.
+This created the potential for accelerated high-temperature hydrogen attack (HTHA) damage in critical equipment.
+Becht was engaged to analyze the condition, quantify the increased damage rate, and assess the impact on the service life of the affected exchangers.

 Objective

-Quantify the temporary increase in HTHA damage rate and determine the impact on exchanger life expectancy, enabling safe and reliable continued operation until replacement equipment became available.
+Evaluate the temporary increase in HTHA damage rate and determine the impact on equipment life expectancy, enabling safe and reliable operation until permanent replacement could be installed.

 Approach

-Becht applied its proprietary HTHA quantitative model to estimate the rate of accumulating damage and remaining service life of the exchangers.
-Leveraging global expertise, Becht’s teams across Europe, the U.S., and Asia-Pacific collaborated in sequence to accelerate the analysis and deliver timely results.
+Becht applied its proprietary HTHA quantitative model to estimate the rate of accumulating damage and the remaining service life of the exchangers.
+Drawing on global expertise, Becht teams across multiple regions worked in sequence, leveraging time zone differences to accelerate the analysis and deliver timely results.

 Solution

-Within just three days – well ahead of typical turnaround times – Becht provided the client with a quantified damage assessment and guidance on safe operating duration at the higher temperature.
-The analysis confirmed that the exchangers could continue to operate safely until the replacement heat exchanger arrived, avoiding unplanned downtime.
+Within just three days – far faster than typical turnaround times – Becht provided a quantified damage assessment and guidance on safe operating duration under the elevated conditions.
+The analysis confirmed that the equipment could remain in service until the replacement was available, avoiding unplanned downtime.

 Value